-Caesarea’s “Byzantine Street” is well hidden behind the parking lot near the northern entrance..
-It is a bit hard to reach, but well worth the effort! – two collosal statues decorate a plaza, paved by Marble and mosaics.
+Caesarea’s “Byzantine Street” is well hidden behind the parking lot near the northern entrance to the National park.
+It is a bit hard to reach, but well worth the effort!
+Two larger-then-life statues decorate a plaza, paved by Marble and mosaics.

-An inscription in the mosaic indicate restorations in the 6th Century CE, but the sculptures are from Roman times, most likely one of Zeus, and one of Hadrian.
+An inscription in the mosaic indicate restorations in the 6th Century CE, but the sculptures are from Roman times.
+Although the heads are missing, it is quite likely that the white marble sculpture is of Zeus, and the Red Phorphir is of Hadrian.

 Points of Interest in the Area